zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 It is terrible!

-This algorithm is dependent on the order in which the bases are solved.
+It does not spread the error evenly between the bases _at all_.
+The result is dependent on the order in which the bases are solved.
 The input x-direction is unmodified, the z-direction is just perpendicular to that, and the input y-direction is not even taken into account!
 It is by no means *the optimal* orthonormal matrix.

 ### Robust Polar Decomposition